KayleeMcLaren/Serverless-Fintech-Ecosystem/README.md

 ## Why I Built This

-This project started as a way to deepen my understanding of event-driven architectures and serverless patterns.
-Working in fintech at AIMLScore, I wanted to build something that would challenge me to implement the production-grade patterns I'd been exposed to:

-- **Event choreography** instead of orchestration (letting services communicate asynchronously)
+**Short answer:** To understand distributed systems patterns that I see in production but haven't architected myself.

+**Long answer:** At AIMLScore, I worked on a serverless fintech system, but our senior developer designed the event-driven architecture.
+I implemented features and owned infrastructure, but I wanted to deeply understand the *why* behind architectural decisions:

+- Why choose choreography over orchestration?
-- **Atomic transactions** for financial correctness (all-or-nothing operations)
+- How do you ensure financial correctness across services?
-- **Step Functions** for complex workflows (KYC with human-in-the-loop approval)
-- **Comprehensive testing** with mocked AWS services (no actual AWS calls in tests)

-Along the way, I learned invaluable lessons about:
-- The tradeoffs between different architectural patterns
+- What are the trade-offs between Lambda and containers?
-- How to structure Terraform for multi-environment management
+- How do you structure Terraform for multi-environment?
-- The importance of observability (structured logging saved me countless debugging hours)
-- Why financial systems require different correctness guarantees than typical CRUD apps

-This project represents not just what I can build, but how I approach learning: starting with production patterns and building a complete, deployable system.
+Building this from scratch forced me to answer these questions.
+Every decision—SNS vs Kafka, DynamoDB vs RDS, Lambda vs ECS—required research, prototyping, and understanding trade-offs.

+**Outcome:** I now understand these patterns well enough to have informed opinions about when to use them (and when not to).
+This project represents my transition from "implementing features" to "understanding systems."

 ---